Second Annual Arrow Lecture

 - Kenneth Arrow, Professor Emeritus of Economics, Stanford University

-- Joseph Stiglitz, University Professor and Co-Chair Committee on Global Thought, Columbia University
+- Joseph Stiglitz, University Professor, Columbia University

 Nobel Prize-winnings economists revisit Kenneth Arrow’s groundbreaking work on voting habits and outcomes.